International Journal of Applied Dental Sciences

 How to cite this article:

-Dr. Amit Sharma, Dr. Mandar Todkar, Dr. Hemal Pandya, Dr. Mukesh Panwar and Dr. Mayank Das.
+Dr. Amit Sharma, Dr. Mandar Todkar, Dr. Hemal Pandya, Dr. Mukesh Panwar, Dr. Mayank Das.
 Comparison of oral health status and DMFT score of special children and normal children in Burhanpur city.
-International Journal of Applied Dental Sciences.
-2019; 5(1): 219-222.
+Int J Appl Dent Sci 2019;5(1):219-222.